 Information regarding September 2024 intake will be updated in January 2024.

-2023 application deadlines for Masters's programmes are as follows:
+2024 application deadlines for Master's programmes are as follows:

-- Non-EU/EEA applicants (except applicants to the online programmes MSc Interaction Design, MA Social Entrepreneurship and applicants from Ukraine, Georgia, Japan, USA):
+- Non-EU/EEA applicants (except applicants to the online programmes, Republic of Korea, Japan, USA):

-- Applicants from Ukraine, Georgia, Japan, USA (except applicants to the online programmes MSc Interaction Design and MA Social Entrepreneurship):
+- Applicants from the Republic of Korea, Japan, USA (except applicants to the online programmes):

-- EU/EEA citizens and applicants to the online programmes MSc Interaction Design and MA Social Entrepreneurship:
+- EU/EEA citizens and applicants to the online programmes:

 - are non-EU/EEA citizens residing in Estonia, have a valid Estonian TRP and whose previous level of studies was completed in Estonia;